Carol Guthrie (Baucus), (202) 224-4515

 - New waivers for additional adult coverage in CHIP will not be permitted

 - Improved pediatric quality measures for CHIP and Medicaid

 Specific changes from 2007 CHIP legislation in the original Chairman’s mark included:

 - Funding of $31.5 billion above the baseline, changed from $35 billion in 2007 to reflect budgetary changes.

 - Reauthorization for a period of four and a half years (through September 2013) rather than five years as proposed in 2007.
 This will harmonize CHIP authorization with the Federal fiscal year.

 - Changes to bonus structure, making the larger of two levels of bonus payments (15 percent and 62.5 percent) available to states once Medicaid enrollment levels reach 10 percent above target, rather than three percent in 2007 legislation.

 - Slight revisions to tobacco tax increases in the bill.

-Additional provisions in the bill still provide additional outreach funds for Native American children, streamline the Medicaid enrollment process for children living in poverty, and give states the option of documenting an applicant's citizenship at application or following up by confirming through the applicant’s Social Security number.
+The Chairman’s proposal passed today also retains 2007 bipartisan provisions including funding for additional outreach efforts for Native American children, streamlining the Medicaid enrollment process for children living in poverty, and giving states the option of documenting an applicant's citizenship at application or following up by confirming through the applicant’s Social Security number.